shachey13/HughesLabTools/README.md

 Note: You may need to adjust your PowerShell execution policy to run scripts.
 You can do this by running `Set-ExecutionPolicy RemoteSigned` in an administrator PowerShell window.
 You also need to have git installed.
 ### Explanation of Inputs

-The Hughes Lab Tools for VMT Device Image Processing offers a variety of inputs and options to customize the image processing workflow.
+The Hughes Lab Tools for VMO/VMT Device Image Processing offers a variety of inputs and options to customize the image processing workflow.
 Here's an explanation of the main inputs:

 1. Number of Image Types:
    - Allows you to specify how many different types of images you're processing (e.g., Tumor, Vessel, Perfusion).